logo

 “In loving I lose myself, I give myself completely, I release myself completely”.

-Pisces gives everything completely, because Pisces express the communion with the Infinte, so a Venus in Pisces espress the need to learn to love something bigger than yourself (JUPITER), adn not a simple person… because a person it’s not enough!
+Pisces gives everything completely, because Pisces expresses the communion with the Infinite, so a Venus in Pisces espresses the need to learn to love something bigger than herself (Jupiter, the expansion), and not only a simple person… because a person it’s not enough!

 “I need to be loved”